Drop the Dead Donkey: Repeats

 Repeats of the programme often appeared on Comedy Central Extra.
 Before the show starts, there is often a short review of the major news events which happened during the week of each episode's filming.
 Episodes on DVD compilations are introduced in the same way (although not for Series 6 when topical references were very limited).

 All series are now available via Channel 4's All 4 service and the UK streaming service BritBox.

 All episodes are available in the US on the online streaming service Acorn TV starting in December 2014.

 As of April 2024, it is available in the US on the streaming service TUBI.

 2024 stage version

 In May 2023, it was announced that a stage version, written by Hamilton and Jenkin and reuniting the surviving members of the main cast, would tour the UK in 2024.

 Entitled Drop the Dead Donkey: The Reawakening!, the new production is directed by Derek Bond and produced by Hat Trick Productions and Simon Friend Entertainment.
 The tour began at Richmond Theatre in January 2024, and will return there for a second run in June 2024 after performances around the country.
 As well as Susannah Doyle, Robert Duncan, Ingrid Lacey, Neil Pearson, Jeff Rawle, Stephen Tompkinson and Victoria Wicks, the show features Julia Hills and Kerena Jagpal.

+Swedish version

+Swedish comedian Kryddan Petersson, producer of the Swedish show Helt Apropå, has said that he and his colleagues had come up with an idea for a show like this, which they presented to British colleagues some time around 1989–1990.
+He has asserted that, although most of them were not impressed, two of them took the idea seriously and wrote this show.
+Later, the Swedish group brought the material rights to the show back to Sweden, and created the show Döda danskar räknas inte ("Dead Danes don't count"), which aired on SVT in 1994.